Pencils and Accessories

 The reason for such a wide range of pencils and consequently a full range of tones is primarily for artists.
 Probably the most famous for his pencils being Vincent van Gogh who apparently, only used Faber pencils.
 Most pencils used in the office are HB.

-Mechanical Pencils – Sometimes call propelling pencils.
+Mechanical Pencils - Sometimes call propelling pencils.
 These are non-disposable pencils which house a ‘lead’ in the barrel which is propelled through a hole.
 As the lead wears down, more ‘lead’ can be propelled to the writing end.
-Refill leads are readily available.
+Mechanical pencils are available in both disposable and refillable versions.
+Disposable will come in packs of ten and twelve and often have fun multicoloured barrels.
+Many mechanical pencils also have similar features to ballpoint or rollerball pens and the user will benefit from comfort grips and barrels.